Operation & Maintenance (O&M) Program

 These alternative systems have moving parts and components that need to be checked and maintained to ensure they are operating properly.
 The regular service can detect issues before they become a problem.
 Early detection allows for corrective action before the system becomes a public health hazard, a detriment to the environment or a liability to the homeowner.

 Human wastewater contains pathogens that must be treated through onsite wastewater treatment and soil absorption systems.
 Often these systems are installed for environmental and natural resource protection; therefore, regular service ensures they perform and protect the environment from pollution.
-In Central Oregon, our surface water and groundwater are one of our most valuable resources.
+In Central Oregon, our surface water and groundwater are some of our most valuable resources.
 Protecting our water resources keeps Central Oregon a great place to live and visit.

 Components of Oregon’s Operation & Maintenance Program